 Please download the PhD workshop call for proposals.

-Pre ERNOP conference workshop for PhD students with an interest in philanthropy.
+Pre ERNOP conference workshop for PhD candidates with an interest in philanthropy.

-In this workshop, PhD students will get the chance to present their research project and receive feedback.
-Michaela Neumayr (WU Vienna), Tobias Jung (University of St. Andrews), Jeff Brudney (University of North Carolina Wilmington), and Georg von Schnurbein (University of Basel) will mentor a selection of PhD candidates in different stages of their dissertation research.
+In this full-day workshop, PhD candidates will get the chance to present their research project and receive feedback.
+Silke Boenigk (Hamburg University), Alison Body (University of Kent), and Arjen de Wit (VU Amsterdam) will mentor a selection of PhD candidates in different stages of their dissertation research.

-Please submit your application for participation in the workshop containing:
+Please submit your application for participation here by July 10, 2021.

-- A short (250 words) motivation letter by the PhD student, explaining what the candidate expects to learn from the workshop
+– A short (250 words) motivation letter by the applicant, explaining what the candidate expects to learn from the workshop.

-- A short summary (300 words) of the main topic they want to discuss at the workshop.
+– A short summary (300 words) of the main topic they want to discuss at the workshop (these abstracts will be distributed to all participants in advance).